rapid7/dogwatch/README.md

 A sample `Dogfile` is provided in the `example` directory.

-For a full list of options and a description of each parameter, see [DataDog's API documentation](http://docs.datadoghq.com/api/#monitors).
+For a full list of options and a description of each parameter, see [Datadog's API documentation](http://docs.datadoghq.com/api/#monitors).

 ## TO DO
 * More descriptive errors